Public Relations Consultants Association of India: Ethics

-The team has devised self-regulatory guidelines on ethics and standards norms.
+The association has established self-regulatory guidelines on ethics and standards.
 In 2011, PRCAI aligned with European Public Affairs Consultancies Association (EPACA) to formulate norms for government engagement activities to ensure a higher level of transparency.
-The members, speakers and associates that PRCAI represent belong to corporate firms, agencies, freelance communications professionals, public affairs organizations, Digital PR firms and professional services firms.

-Recent achievements
+Industry reports

-PRCAI has recently released the ‘PRCAI Trends Report 2013’ that is addressed towards issues surrounding the PR industry in India.
+In 2013, the association released the 'PRCAI Trends Report 2013' focusing on issues within the Indian public relations industry.
 The report consists of data collected from around 54 PR executives, including CEOs and chairmen from India.
 This PRCAI report identified growth challenges for 2013 like creating new demand, managing client expectations, hiring new resources, and managing costs.